 Erinn is now proficient in working with children experiencing orofacial myology difficulties.

 BSpHearingSc MSLP MMHP MSPA CPSP

 Brianna graduated from Macquarie University with a Masters in Speech and Language Pathology.
 She also completed a Masters of Mental Health Practice in 2018.
 Brianna is a representative for Speech Pathology Australian working in the Early Careers reference group, Private Practice working groups, and Advocates for the Speech Pathology Profession.
 She has experience conducting the Lidcombe Program for stuttering, REST intervention for Apraxia of Speech, running group-based language, social skills, and pre-literacy intervention.
 Brianna is interested in working with individuals with Autism Spectrum Disorder and therapy targeting social skills, stuttering, voice disorders, and speech sound development.
 She has completed professional development in expressive writing, literacy, and voice therapy, including the Seven Steps to Writing Program, Sounds-Write Literacy Program, and the LSVT Loud Voice Program.
 Brianna is highly motivated and passionate about the positive changes that speech therapy can produce in our clients.

 B. Education (Primary)

-Our receptionists Janiece Bate and Sheree Bownes are available to take your calls and answer your queries about your child.
-Janiece and Sheree have been working in our practice for a number of years and have an excellent understanding of business management and needs of clients.
+Our receptionists Janiece Bate, Megan Brown, and Sheree Bownes are available to take your calls and answer your queries about your child.
+Janiece and Sheree have been working in our practice for a number of years and have an excellent understanding of business management and the needs of clients.